 The Expansive Period, 700-1200 CE.
 A period of decline, with less elaborate pottery and few construction projects.

-The Incas, who later moved to the region, believed the city was built not by an earlier civilisation, but by the god Viracocha himself.
-For the Incas, Tiahuanaco was the place where the first humans were created and the capital from which Viracocha reigned over the civilisation.
+The Incas later moved to the region and believed the city was built not by an earlier civilisation but by Viracocha himself.
+For the Incas, Tiahuanaco was where the first humans were created.
+It was the capital from which Viracocha reigned over the society.
 Since the arrival of the Spanish, the treasures of Tiahuanaco have been scattered all over the world.
-Its gold was looted by the Spanish and some artefacts were destroyed by Catholic zealots who considered them pagan idols.
+The Spanish looted its gold, and some artifacts were destroyed by Catholic zealots who considered these pagan idols.
 Other statues were kept by the church or sold by the church as curiosities.
 Larger stones were used for Spanish colonial construction projects, including the bed of the railway that passes near the site.
-Fortunately, some of the artwork made its way to museums and a portion still remains in Bolivia.
-The largest stone statues have been left on site, while other artefacts can be seen at the on-site Museo Litico Monumental and the Museo National de Arqueologia in La Paz.
+Fortunately, some of the artwork made its way to museums, and a portion remains in Bolivia.
+The giant stone statues have been left on-site.
+At the same time, other artefacts can be seen at the on-site Museo Litico Monumental and the Museo National de Arqueologia in La Paz.